 Its prime location on the east coast has placed Shanghai at the center of China’s modern history, as trade arrived by sea, bringing with it world cultures, creativity, and conflict.
 While Shanghai rose to power in the 19th century, the region around the vast metropolis has a long history of prominence.
 Nearby Nanjing, The People’s Republic of China’s “Southern Capital” has maintains a strong Chinese identity, in contrast to cosmopolitan Shanghai.
+Experience all a Shanghai vacation has to offer when you travel to Shanghai, China with Ker & Downey.

 With 23 million people and a remarkably diverse urban fabric, Shanghai’s energy may be unrivaled in all of Asia.
 It was, during the 1920’s and 30’s the most prosperous city in East Asia, and seems to be experience a second golden era today as skyscrapers shoot up in the Pudong area of the city.
 Young dreamers make their way to Shanghai to seek their fortunes, fueling an exciting luxury economy and contemporary art scene that builds on Shanghai’s history as a hub of the entertainment industry and other creative pursuits.